 All materials are submitted electronically through the online application system.
 Admission decisions are communicated to applicants using this system.

 A decision for admission notice will be emailed to you once your application is carefully reviewed by the department's admission committee and your transcripts and any credentials are authenticated by Graduate School officials.
-You can expect a decision by late March or early April.

 All admissions decisions are made after an individualized review of the applicants’ completed application files.
 Your application is only complete if you have completed each item below: